 b.
-Employer Disenrolls from SHOP
+Employer Disenrolls from HealthSource RI for Employers

 The employer may either voluntarily dis-enroll from coverage or may be terminated for non-payment of premiums or other reasons.
-The result is the employee would no longer be eligible for coverage in the SHOP.
+The result is the employee would no longer be eligible for coverage through HealthSource RI for Employers.
 In addition, as described in Appendix C, the employee would not be eligible for continuation coverage because the group health no longer exists.